jlooper/azure-space-mystery/README.md

 Follow the instructions [here](https://vuepress.vuejs.org/guide/getting-started.html) to get set up.
 When your local system is ready, you can start running this web site for local development.

-To run the site locally, use the command:
+To run the site locally, use the command from the `app` folder:

 `npm run dev`.